probcomp/cgpm/README.md

 ## Interactive Example (Experimental)

-Single-particle SMC is currently available for a dataset with a single variable.
-To view an interactive example, try the following
+Single-particle SMC in a DP Mixture with Normal-InverseGamma base measure and normal obervations can be run interactively:

 ```
 $ cd experiments/univariate_crp